babylm-org/multilingual-babylm/README.md

 - `subtitles`: TV/movie subtitles
 - `qed`: QED educational content
 - `child-available-speech`: Other dialogue/speech accessible to children
+- `simplified-text`: Any text that is purposefully simplified for easier understanding

 ## Language and Script Filtering